BTSPCRS

 IMPRESS NHS JARGON BUSTER

-Most up-to-date version is Jargon Buster A-Z
+Online version: Jargon Buster A-Z

-NEW!
 November 2009 There is short Social Care and Housing Jargon Buster now available from IMPRESS too, with thanks to the Long Term Conditions Delivery Support Team.
 All the terms are in the A-Z as well.

 IMPRESS NHS JARGON BUSTER